List of Werewolf: The Apocalypse books: Licensed Books

-Pinnacle Entertainment released three instalments of its Dime Novel series set in the world of its roleplaying game Deadlands, that contained a single crossover story with Werewolf: The Wild West.
+Pinnacle Entertainment released three installments of its Dime Novel series set in the world of its roleplaying game Deadlands, that contained a single crossover story with Werewolf: The Wild West.
 The issues are named „Strange Bedfellows”, „Savage Passage” and „Ground Zero”.
 All are available in an electronic version on DriveThruRPG.
 Two issues have conversion guidelines between both games in their respective appendix.